Earth Day: The History of a Movement

 What is Earth Day Network?

 Founded by the organizers of the first Earth Day in 1970, Earth Day Network (EDN) promotes year-round environmental citizenship and action, worldwide.
 Earth Day Network is a driving force, steering environmental awareness around the world.
 Through Earth Day Network, activists connect, interact and impact their communities, and create positive change in local, national, and global policies.
-EDN's international network reaches over 22,000 organizations in 192 countries, while the domestic program assists over 30,000 educators, coordinating thousands of community development and environmental protection activities throughout the year.
+EDN's international network reaches over 50,000 partners in 192 countries, while the domestic program assists over 30,000 educators, coordinating thousands of community development and environmental protection activities throughout the year.